ag-informatics/ag-informatics-course/module2/lab2/README.md

 ## Copy the Lab Skeleton File into your Repository
+Create a new repository called "YOURNAME-ASM591-Labs".
+Mine would be, for example "Ankita-ASM591-Labs".
+You will create a subfolder for your lab submissions.
+If you have trouble contact me ASAP.

+- MAKE SURE THIS REPOSITORY IS **"PRIVATE"**.
+See [Academic Integrity Statement](https://github.com/ag-informatics/ag-informatics-course#academic-integrity) in syllabus.
+- Add @sudokita (Ankita, Instructor) and @StevenDoylePurdue (Steve, TA) as collaborators on your repository so that we can access your work and grade it.

 You should have previously cloned the class repository.
 Navigate to the "ag-informatics-course" repository folder on your computer.
 Use the command "git pull" to download all the new changes.
 You should now have a folder titled "module2", with a "lab2" folder inside it.
 It will contain this README.md file and a **"lab2-skeleton.ipynb" file** This file contains the instructions for your lab.
 You will use it like a "worksheet", filling in the blanks wherever it prompts you with "Enter code here".

 Let's move this file into your repository for you to use: